 In this scenario, several actors need to discover and use IoT devices that are allocated outside their administrative domain.
 For instance, if the energy devices detect an incoming negative peak of energy, entailing that a large number of devices should be switched off to avoid the whole hospital to run out of energy (losing critical systems for the patients).
 Then, the energy devices (or an application in charge) should be able to discover all the sensors in the building that are related to energy (like light bulbs or air condition) and switch them off.
 Also, the same actor (the energy devices or an application in charge) should detect the critical eHealth IoT devices for the patients and ensure that they are switched on.
 In the case that one of the eHealth IoT devices would run off, then the energy devices, or an application in charge, should perform a discovery task over the personal devices in order to find relevant people, i.e., doctors, nearby the critical eHealth IoT devices that are running out of energy in order to assist the patients.

 This use case assumes that there is an interoperability platform (oneM2M) that allows monitoring and controlling the different IoT devices regardless their vendor.
-Also, the platform must ensure a secure and private environment so no unauthorized third party could access the network.
-This platform must ensure a sufficient rich discovery in order to meet the previous example.
+Also, the platform should ensure a secure and private environment so no unauthorized third party could access the network.
+This platform should ensure a sufficient rich discovery in order to meet the previous example.
 The following features should characterize this discovery task:

 Fully distributed in order for the query to reach from one administrative domain to others that may contain relevant infrastructures.